himnishchopra1/MMA-Fighters-Dataset-Analysis/README.md

 #### Data Collection
 I went to the list of fighters to get the URL's to their fighter profiles, and from there visted each url to extract 23 features that would make the raw dataset

-The framework used to scrape/collect the data was scrapy.
+Framework Used to scrape/collect the data
+- Python Scrapy

 #### Feature Engineering
 The data was cleaned by: